Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Coverage Controllers

 \subsection{Indirect Method}

 The second approach is inspired by ergodic control.
-Ergodic control uses a Target Spatial Distribution (TSD) to determine the feedback control law, as discussed in~\Cref{sec:ergodic}.
-Here we derive a principled method to construct the TSD based on the information assimilation algorithm discussed in~\Cref{sec:info_assimilation}.
+Ergodic control uses a \ac{TSD} to determine the feedback control law, as discussed in~\Cref{sec:ergodic}.
+Here we derive a principled method to construct the \ac{TSD} based on the information assimilation algorithm discussed in~\Cref{sec:info_assimilation}.

-The key idea is to set the TSD to be the time required for the clarity of our estimate of $f$ to increase from its current value to a specified target clarity $\overline q(p)$, assuming the robot was making measurements from $x = p$.
+The key idea is to set the \ac{TSD} to be the time required for the clarity of our estimate of $f$ to increase from its current value to a specified target clarity $\overline q(p)$, assuming the robot was making measurements from $x = p$.
+To compute this, we solve the differential equation~\eqref{eqn:S} and determine $T(q, \overline q)$, i.e., the time required to increase the clarity from $q$ to $\overline q$.